Kendall's notation

 In queueing theory, a discipline within the mathematical theory of probability, Kendall's notation (or sometimes Kendall notation) is the standard system used to describe and classify a queueing node.
 D. G. Kendall proposed describing queueing models using three factors written A/S/c in 1953 where A denotes the time between arrivals to the queue, S the service time distribution and c the number of service channels open at the node.
 It has since been extended to A/S/c/K/N/D where K is the capacity of the queue, N is the size of the population of jobs to be served, and D is the queueing discipline.

 When the final three parameters are not specified (e.g. M/M/1 queue), it is assumed K = ∞, N = ∞ and D = FIFO.

+First example: M/M/1 queue

+A M/M/1 queue means that the time between arrivals is Markovian (M), i.e. the inter-arrival time follows an exponential distribution of parameter λ.
+The second M means that the service time is Markovian: it follows an exponential distribution of parameter μ.
+The last parameter is the number of service channel which one (1).

+Description of the parameters

+In this section, we describe the parameters A/S/c/K/N/D from left to right.

 A: The arrival process

 A code describing the arrival process.
 The codes used are:

 S: The service time distribution

 This gives the distribution of time of the service of a customer.
 Some common notations are: